FAQ

 What is the main location of the Master and how are the lessons conducted?

 The course will mainly be held online with synchronous lessons.
-There will be 3 weeks of in-person activities: one at the Università Politecnica delle Marche (Ancona Campus, Via Brecce Bianche 12) and the others at locations to be defined by partner and collaborating organizations in Italy and abroad.
+There will be 3 weeks of in-person activities: one at Oxfam Supply Centre (Bicester, UK), one at the Università Politecnica delle Marche (Ancona Campus, Via Brecce Bianche 12) and the third one at a location in Italy to be defined by partner and collaborating organizations.

 Who is responsible for managing student careers?